Non-Christian Testimony?

 Gibbon suggests that Tacitus, who was writing during the reign of Hadrian, conflates the early 1st century bandit followers of Judas the Gaulonite, known as "Nazarenes", with the Christians of his own time (i.e. 130s AD), who were also known as "Nazarenes".

-Moreover, he suggests that Jewish moderates might themselves have fingered the extremists in order to direct popular anger away from themselves.
+Moreover, Gibbon suggests that Jewish moderates might themselves have fingered the extremists in order to direct popular anger away from themselves.

 Josephus (c37-100 AD)